Let’s talk about feeder workouts…

 I know, I know, it all sounds like a BS workout routine you’d learn in a muscle magazine.

 I will say – like EVERYTHING ELSE in bodybuilding this may not work for you.
 The only way you will ever be able to find out is to do your own study and measure your results.
+Add it to your training program and test your own body.

 I can tell you that this worked extremely well for me, countless others on social media, and obviously Rich Piana who has ridiculously giant guns.